Michel Ney: Hundred Days

 At Waterloo on 18 June, Ney again commanded the left wing of the army.
 At around 3:30 p.m., Ney ordered a mass cavalry charge against the Anglo-Allied lines.
-Ney's cavalry overran the enemy cannons but found the infantry formed in cavalry-proof square formations.
-Ney, without infantry or artillery support, failed to break the squares.
+Ney's cavalry overran the enemy cannons but found the infantry formed in cavalry-proof square formations which – without infantry or artillery support – he failed to break.
 The action earned Ney criticism, and some argue that it led to Napoleon's defeat at Waterloo.
 Debate continues as to the responsibility for the cavalry charge and why it went unsupported.
 Ney's cavalry also failed to spike the enemy cannons (driving iron spikes into the firing holes) while they were under French control (during the cavalry attack, the crews of the cannon retreated into the squares for protection, and then re-manned their pieces as the cavalry withdrew).
 Ney's cavalry carried the equipment needed to spike cannons, and spiking the cannons would probably have made them useless for the rest of the battle.
 The loss of a large number of cannon would have weakened the army and could have caused the Anglo-Allied Army to withdraw from the battle.
 Ney was seen during one of the charges beating his sword against the side of a British cannon in furious frustration.
 During the battle, he had five horses killed under him, and at the end of the day, Ney led one of the last infantry charges, shouting to his men: "Come and see how a marshal of France meets his death!"
 It was as though Ney was seeking death, but death did not want him, as many observers reported.